Licensed technicians with over 15 years of experience

 - Step #3.
 Analyze the gasket for potential damage, scratches, signs of aging and wear.

 - Step #4.
 If you detected cracks, start looking for a replacement gasket and install it in the washer.

 Tip #3.
 Assess the inlet valve

-To make sure the water flow is not obstructed by an inlet valve malfunction, run a short inspection:
+To make sure an inlet valve malfunction does not obstruct the water flow, run a short inspection:

 - Step #1.
 Make sure the washing machine is unplugged and has no access to the water source.

 - Step #2.
 Detach the rear panel of the appliance to view the inlet valve.
 In most washers, the inlet valve can be found behind the hose connections.